morko/haxroomie/README.md

 ### Using the session

-After getting the session the client must subscribe to the session actions with `session.subscribe(id, callback)`, where
+After getting the session the client must subscribe to the session messages/events with `session.subscribe(id, callback)`, where

 - `id` can be number, string or object